AleksandarMitrevski/backend-perf-comp/README.md

 `ab -n 5000 -c 100 server-endpoint-url > algorithm_name.txt`

-Making 5.000 requests to each corresponding URL, issued in batches of 100, constitutes high-load testing; while the mean time per request would likely be lower under lower server load, at least for some algorithm-framework pairs, it is considered unlikely that this difference would invalidate the resulting position of a framework in the comparison results given the alternative conditions.
+Making 5.000 requests to each corresponding URL, issued in batches of 100, constitutes high-load testing.
+While the mean time per request would likely be lower under lower server load at least for some algorithm-framework pairs, this is not expected to largely affect the comparative performance results.

-The evaluation was made on a machine with a quad-core CPU with base frequency of 3.6 GHz and 16 GB of RAM running a Windows 10 Enterprise OS.
+The evaluation was made on a machine having 4 CPU cores with base frequency of 3.6 GHz and 16 GB of RAM running a Windows 10 Enterprise OS.
 The tool output can be found in the 'results' subdirectory for each framework directory.

 ### Algorithm parameters

-The algorithm parameters effective in execution were as follows:
+Effective algorithm execution parameters:

-- Matrix multiplication: dimension - 100.
+- Matrix multiplication: matrix dimension - 100.

 - Sieve of Atkin: limit - 250.000.

 - Quicksort: collection size - 30.000, string length - 100.

-The values of the parameters were chosen so that the following constraints are satisfied:
+The values of the parameters were chosen so that the following desired properties hold:

 1. most of the request processing time is spent running the algorithm itself as opposed to routing or middleware,